marthabookerjohnson/marthabookerjohnson.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Linguistics at The Ohio State University, specializing in morphology and African languages. #My research focuses on [brief description of your work and its significance].
+I am a PhD candidate in Linguistics at The Ohio State University, specializing in morphology and African languages.

 My dissertation, titled _Topics in Kihehe Verbal Morphology_, describes the tense-aspect system of Kihehe (Bantu, Tanzania), investigates the erosion of a suffix, and examines how language use attitudes are developing in the area.
 I am advised by Professor Andrea Sims.